In 2017, 95.2% of volunteers were happy with their experience on Cycle Queensland.

-Full time volunteers can travel for free on any of the event transport listed on the application form – all you need to do is get yourself to the departure point.
+Full time volunteers can travel on any of the event charter transport listed on the application form – all you need to do is get yourself to the departure point.

 If you are driving to the event you should use the Cairns Airport long-term parking, but will need to book and pay in advance.
 Please remember, you cannot bring your own vehicle on the event unless specifically agreed with the Event Director in advance.